Suits (2011–…): Season 5, Episode 3 - No Refills - full transcript

 in the copy machine.

-You came to work for me.
+You came to work for me,

-So now it's time for you to decide.
+for you to decide.

 Are you with me or not?